 You can use this pulled pork for tacos, sliders and sandwiches.
 It's also great on pasta and rice because the juicy sauce is so flavorful.
 Feel free to cook the pulled pork for a little longer to make the pork more tender and melt-in-your-mouth.
 We prefer to use a bone-in pork shoulder, but it works great with a de-boned chunk of meat too.
 And, remember, don't waste the sauce!

 Update: This recipe was tested on a 4.5 pound pork butt.
 But if you're cooking with a smaller pork butt around 3.5 pounds and don't like too much sauce, then make half the sauce.
 If you're making the full batch of sauce on a 3.5 pork butt, you'll have plenty of sauce left over for your pasta, noodles or rice.
+Also, if you cook it a little longer, the sauce cooks down and caramelizes and becomes a sticky, sweet brown sauce.

 Slow cooker note: we have not tested this recipe in a slow cooker, but from reader comments below, they have had success!